 While a professional massage is a wonderful treat, it’s not necessary.

-Any kind of touch such as holding hands or getting a friendly back rub or pat on the shoulder will do.
+Any kind of touch such as holding hands, a friendly back rub, or an encouraging pat on the shoulder will do.

 You can even benefit from a little self-massage.